pierlui/unitedCode/README.md

 # unitedCode
-code for pCT raw data reading
+code for pCT raw data reading and preprocessing

 The directory where the program is run must contain the 2 classes for WEPL reconstruction and TVcorrection (respect.
-Wepl.h, CalTV.h) and the writeBinary.cc file. compile the main code by: g++ -std=c++0x  -o codePP maincode.cpp.
+Wepl.h, CalTV.h) and the writeBinary.cc (or writeBinarySim.cc) file. compile the main code by: g++ -std=c++0x  -o codePP maincode.cXX.
-At the moment two main codes are uploaded in this repository:
+At the moment 3 main codes are uploaded in this repository:
 1: pierReview_int.cpp
    this program just keeps the proton histories in which 4 good hits are registered
 2: PreProcessing3point.cc